codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

-## Assign `demo-trio-app` applications to `demo-trioapp` Product
+## Assign applications to Product `demo-trioapp`
-The next step after creating a Product, is to assign or connect applications to it.

-There are two ways to assign applications to a Product in Codefresh:
+We'll now assign applications to the `demo-trioapp` Product.

+Codefresh offers two methods:
-* Manually assign an application directly from the Products dashboard
+* Manual assignment from the Products dashboard
-* Add an annotation to the application's manifest
+* Adding an annotation to the application's manifest

-### Manually assign an application to a Product
+### Manually assign application to a Product
-We'll use the manual method to assign the application `demo-trioapp-dev` to the `demo-trioapps` Product directly from the Products dashboard.
+Here we'll manually assign the application `demo-trioapp-dev` to the `demo-trioapps` Product from the Products dashboard.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. Expand the new Product, `demo-trioapp` in our case.
 1. Click **Manage Applications**.
-  The list of **Unassigned apps** are displayed on the left.
-  You can see that the `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod` applications are not assigned to the Product `demo-trioapp`.
+  On the left, you'll see the list of **Unassigned apps**, including `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod`.

 {% include
 	image.html